ChengBinJin/Fast-Tracking-by-Detection/README.md

 - sklearn 0.20.0

 ## Tracking-by-Detection Demo
-Three videos are set by different intervals (1, 2, and 3) of the detection.
+Three videos are set by different intervals (1, 2, and 3) of the detector.
 Big interval value gives faster processing time but low accuracy.
 The interval is hyper-parameter, so it should be set by trading off between speed and accuracy.

 - Detection interval == 1.
 <p align = 'center'>